MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

 ## Step 4: Create an External List
 <a name="__toc350352771"> </a>

-You can create an External List by using SharePoint Designer, or by adding an External List as an app on the SharePoint Online team site.
-This procedure describes how to create an External List from the team site in SharePoint Online.
+You can create an External List by using SharePoint Designer, or by adding an External List as an app on the SharePoint team site.
+This procedure describes how to create an External List from the team site in SharePoint.

-### Create an External List by using SharePoint Online
+### Create an External List by using SharePoint
 <a name="__toc350352772"> </a>

-1. Go to the home page of the SharePoint Online team site.
+1. Go to the home page of the SharePoint team site.

 2. Select **Settings**![Microsoft 365 Settings button](media/a9a59c0f-2e67-4cbf-9438-af273b0d552b.png) \> **Add an app**.